-O-1 What is a Board of Education?
+Q. What is a Board of Education?

-The province of Saskatchewan is divided into 28 geographical areas called school divisions; school divisions contain Kindergarten to Grade 12 schools.
-A board of education has the legislative authority to govern the education services provided to children resident within the school division.
+A. The province of Saskatchewan is divided into 28 geographical areas called school divisions; school divisions contain Kindergarten to Grade 12 schools.
+A board of education is a form of local government and has the legislative authority to govern the education services provided to children resident within the school division.
 Boards must consider various issues in making a decision, but in the end decisions are based on the best interests of all children in the school division.